alifdarm/alarms-app/README.md

 ## Getting Started

-Clone this project to your local computer
+Clone this project to your local computer, or via repl.it

 ```git clone https://github.com/alif338/alarms-app.git```